-Here I am at Marty’s in Washington Depot, a cup of hot coffee and a morning glory muffin next to me.
 It’s raining pretty heavily, puddles of water already forming on the sidewalk.
+I’m at our local coffee shop, a cup of hot coffee and a morning glory muffin next to me.
 There’s the steady hum of the fans above, the chatter of a handful of people ordering coffee and joking with the owner, light jazz coming through the speakers.

-On my way here, I drove by the post office to mail a letter and decided to circle back by the Middle School, on my way to Washington.
-The school is in session and the streets were quiet.
-I drove by slowly, looking at the school when, suddenly, it hit me.
+On my way here, I drove by the post office to mail a letter and decided to circle back by the Middle School.
+The school is in session and the streets are quiet.
+I drove by slowly, looking at the school when it hit me.

 My daughters are in High School now.
 Gone are the days when I used to drive by the Middle School, thinking of them, wondering what class they were in and sending them smiles.
-OR, when I’d walk in the building for committee meetings or to help with this and that.
-I used to see them in the corridors, on their way to class and they’d smile or stop to say hello but . . . no PDA . . . please!
-There was a host of middle schoolers watching, after all:-)
+Sometimes, I’d walk in the building for committee meetings or to help with this and that.
+I used to see them in the corridors on their way to class and they’d smile or stop to say hello but . . . no PDA . . . please!

-As all this went through my mind at the speed of lighting, I felt tears coming up.
-It was the first time, I let the tears come, since the girls started High School.
+All this went through my mind at the speed of lighting.
+I felt tears coming.
+I let them come, first time since the girls started High School.

 August was a whirlwind.
-We survived Irene and the four-day power shortage, went away for a four-day vacation and came back to . . . more rain!
-The floods that ensued caused the first school closing of the season All that while trying to adjust to a new schedule, a whole new set of demands and expectations, preparing for a workshop I was giving and trying to orchestrate home repairs and renovations.
-No wonder!
+We survived Irene and the four-day power shortage, went away for a four-day vacation and came back to more rain!
+The floods that ensued caused the first school closing of the season All that while trying to adjust to a new schedule, a whole new set of demands and expectations, preparing for a workshop I was giving, and trying to orchestrate home repairs and renovations.
 There has been no time to stop and reflect.

-It’s at that point that whatever emotions were kept at bay, so I could function, often come to the surface; demanding to be dealt with.
-So, today, I finally felt the impact of having my daughters, my babies no-more, entering a new phase.
+That’s when whatever emotions were kept at bay, so I could function, often come to the surface; demanding to be dealt with.
+Today I finally felt the impact of having my daughters, my babies no-more, entering a new phase.
 I often joke that with twins, there is no dress rehearsal.
 No previous experience to fall back to.

 I have to constantly try and recall what it meant to be fifteen . . . while reminding myself that they’re not me!
 Their temperaments and individual traits may remind me of myself or my husband but they’re not us.
 They’re unique individuals.

-So, here I am today, my coffee cup empty and my muffin indulged:-) I’ll have brownies for them when I get home.
+Today I’m sitting at our local coffee shop, my coffee cup empty and my muffin indulged.
+I’ll have brownies for them when I get home.
 They’ll be really happy after a long day at school and field hockey practice.
 They’ll give me a big smile and a hug before they grab the bag from my hands.
 For a brief moment they’ll regress back to being two kids with chocolate all over their mouths and a huge grin of utter satisfaction.